Thomas M. Rees

-Thomas Mankell "Tom" Rees (March 26, 1925 – December 9, 2003) was an American lawyer and politician who served six terms as a U.S. Representative from California from 1966 to 1977.
+Thomas Mankell "Tom" Rees (March 26, 1925 – December 9, 2003) was an American lawyer and politician who served six terms as a U.S. Representative from California from 1965 to 1977.

 Early life and career

 Born in Los Angeles, California, Rees was educated in local public schools.
 In 1950, he received a B.A. from Occidental College in Los Angeles, California.
-Beginning in 1951, he attended the University of California Law School.
+Beginning in 1951, he attended the University of California, Berkeley Law School.
 He served in the United States Army and was a lawyer in private practice.

 He served as president of Compania del Pacifico, a Latin American export firm.
 He served as a member of the California State Assembly from 1955 to 1963, the California Senate from 1963 to 1966, and as a delegate to the Democratic National Conventions in 1956, 1960, 1964, and 1968.

 Congress

-Rees was elected as a Democrat to the Eighty-ninth Congress, by special election, to fill the vacancy caused by the resignation of United States Representative James Roosevelt, and re-elected to the five succeeding Congresses (January 10, 1966 – January 3, 1977).
-He was not a candidate for reelection to the Ninety-fifth Congress in 1976.
-He served as president of Community Development and Management in San Jose, California.
+Rees was elected as a Democrat to the Eighty-ninth Congress, by special election, to fill the vacancy caused by the resignation of James Roosevelt, and re-elected to the five succeeding Congresses (December 15, 1965 – January 3, 1977).
+He did not seek reelection in 1976.

 Death

-He died on December 9, 2003 in Santa Cruz, California.
+After Congress, Rees lived in Scotts Valley, in Santa Cruz County.
+He served as president of Community Development and Management in San Jose, California.
+Rees died on December 9, 2003, in Santa Cruz, California.